gizmore/phpgdo/DOCS/GDO7_PERFORMANCE.md

  - 4005 Wr - database writes
  - 5 Tr - database transactions
  - Timings and memory should be obvious
- - 13200328 Func - function calls, needs xdebug
+ - 13200328 Func - function calls - needs xdebug
  - 5243 Alloc - allocations, this is a bad estimation using spl_object_id().
 This returns the max id, kinda stack max.
 It's a metric!
  - @TODO List more GDT_Perf metrics